wp-plugins/nextgen-facebook/readme.txt

 = Proven Performance =

-NGFB is fast and coded for performance, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
+NGFB is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 NGFB loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

 <blockquote>
 <h4>How Fast is NGFB?</h4>